Feeling tired a lot? Me too. I have to admit, for the first time in a long time, I’ve run out of steam on my workouts.

 I sense a modified Whole 30 in my future!!!

-So for the month of April, I plan to start doing a few things differently, just to see if I can dial in on what’s causing my energy leak, and provide a little insight into how I go about zeroing in on the cause.
+So for the next month (at least), I plan to start doing a few things differently, just to see if I can dial in on what’s causing my energy leak, and provide a little insight into how I go about zeroing in on the cause.
 Because I know you’ve felt this way too.
 I hear it all the time from readers and clients.

 Aside from that, my strategy includes: